vincentrohde/harvest-dashboard/README.md

 ### Branches

 #### master
 The `master` branch is used as the project's release branch.
-No development should happen here, since every `push` (newest commit) to `master` will generate a new `minor version release` of the project, which will also end up starting a new `deployment` workflow.
+No development should happen here.

 #### develop
 The `develop` branch is used as a collection for changes that will end up as a new release.
 In general, new pushes should only come through merging `feature/` or `bug/` branches into `develop`.
-Each push results in a `patch` version bump, that is handled as a `pre-release`.
-For smaller issues it's fine to commit directly into `develop`.

 #### feature/